-The following table and chart track time-of-use electricity rates since 2006.
-Under time-of-use rates (also referred to here as prices), the amount you pay depends on when you use electricity.
+The following table and chart track Time-of-Use electricity rates since 2006.
+Under Time-of-Use rates, the amount you pay depends on when you use electricity.
 These rates currently apply to residential consumers, small businesses and farms.

 The Government of Ontario introduced a fixed electricity price of 12.8 ¢/kWh for consumers paying time-of-use prices to support them while Ontario plans the safe and gradual re-opening of the province.
 Read the government’s news release and our FAQs